OmniBlocks/scratch-gui/README.md

 *   **Integrated Tools:** Includes a custom music editor and other quality-of-life improvements.
 Keep in mind that if you're seeing this, it means the music editor is currently not fully implemented.
 It works, you can go try it out, but it doesn't fully integrate with OmniBlocks just yet.

 ### A great feature inherited from TurboWarp:
 *   **High Performance:** This is a fork of TurboWarp, meaning it uses the compiler that TurboWarp uses, making projects run way faster than other projects.
-This isn't listed as an enhancement/feature since we didn't implemented, the team at TurboWarp did, and we don't claim to have written the TurboWarp compiler that makes OmniBlocks projects run so fast.
+This isn't listed as an enhancement/feature since we didn't implement it; the team at TurboWarp did, and we don't claim to have written the TurboWarp compiler that makes OmniBlocks projects run so fast.

 ## 🚀 Quick Start